werpu/mona-dish/docs/Stream.md

 ```

-following datasources are present (with some convenvenience shortcuts
+following data sources are present (with some convenience shortcuts
 for the most common elements)

 * SequenceDataSource for an arbitrary sequence of numbers
 * ArrayStreamDataSource a datasource which encapsulates an array of data
-* Also some internal datasources are implemented which should not be used outside (hence not listed here)
+* Also, some internal data sources are implemented which should not be used outside (hence not listed here)

 ## of, ofAssoc

-For convenience reasons you dont have to explicitly define a datasource in many cases
+For convenience reasons you don't have to explicitly define a datasource in many cases
 static helper methods provide some quick initialisation methods:

 ```typescript